 If you have questions, please call us at the number below.

 The state of Connecticut Department of Motor Vehicles encourages taxpayers to transact business on line.
 Access the Department of Motor Vehicles on line from the link on the tax collector’s home page.
 You can check compliance status (property taxes, insurance, emissions, etc.), renew or cancel license plates, change information DMV has on file for you or your vehicles, and more.

 If you have questions about what you owe, please contact the tax collector’s office at (203) 854-7731 or by fax at (203) 854-7770.
 You may also access your property tax records on line by clicking the E Tax Bill link.
 During COVID-19, our website is being updated daily instead of weekly.

 Show All Answers

+You may still make your payment by mail.
+A courtesy reply envelope is included with your tax bill if you wish to pay by mail, or you may send your payment to: Tax Collector, City of Norwalk, PO Box 5530, South Norwalk CT 06856.
+Be sure to write your list numbers on your check.
+List numbers are shown on your payment coupons.
 If you wish to have a receipt returned to you, please send the entire lower portion of your tax bill (both payment coupons) and a self-addressed, stamped envelope with your payment.
 You may expect to receive a receipt back within a few days.
-We will not send back your receipt if you fail to include a self-addressed, stamped envelope. .
-Payments legibly postmarked by the U.S. Postal Service on or before August 1, 2018 are on time, regardless of when they are received by the Tax Collector’s office.
+We will not send back your receipt if you fail to include a self-addressed, stamped envelope.
+Payments legibly postmarked by the U.S. Postal Service on or before Tuesday, February 1, 2022, will be considered on time, regardless of when they are received by the Tax Collector’s office.
 For your own benefit, obtain a ‘receipt of mailing’ from the U.S. Postal Service when mailing your payment if you choose to mail your payment close to the deadline.